magmide/magmide/README.md

 Isn't that amazing?!?
 A system that can prove completely and eternally that a use of `unsafe` isn't actually unsafe??!!
 You'd think the entire Rust and systems programming community would be over the moon!

 But as is common with academic projects, it's only being used to write papers rather than build real software systems.
-All the existing uses of Iris perform the proofs "on the side", analyzing [Coq notation transcriptions](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) rather than directly reading the original source.
+All the existing uses of Iris perform the proofs "on the side", analyzing [manual transcriptions of the source code as Coq notation](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) rather than directly reading the original source.
 And although the papers are more approachable than most academic papers, they're still academic papers, and so basically no working engineers have even heard of any of this.

 This is why I'm building Magmide, which is intended to be to both Coq and LLVM what Rust has been to C. There are quite a few proof languages capable of proving logical assertions in code, but none exist that are specifically designed to be used by working engineers to build real imperative programs.
 None have placed a full separation logic, particularly one as powerful as Iris, at the heart of their design, but instead are overly dogmatic about the pure functional paradigm.
 None make it possible to type-check, prove assertions about, and compile practical programs all using one unified tool.
 And all existing proof languages are hopelessly mired in the obtuse and unapproachable fog of [research debt](https://distill.pub/2017/research-debt/) created by the culture of academia.
 Even if formal verification is already capable of producing [provably safe and secure code](https://www.quantamagazine.org/formal-verification-creates-hacker-proof-code-20160920/), it isn't good enough if only professors have the time to gain the necessary expertise.
 We need to pull all this amazing knowledge out of the ivory tower and finally put it to work to make computing truly safe and robust.